Advertiser Disclosure

 Advertisement

 Air India has a larger presence in the U.S. than you might have thought.
 With nonstop flights from 4 Indian cities currently scheduled, nowhere is that more true than at San Francisco (SFO).
-And the airline indicated a few years ago that a lounge would come to SFO at some point, but there’s been no update since then.
+And the airline indicated a few years ago that a lounge would come to SFO at some point, but there weren’t many updates along the way.

-The lounge is being constructed on the fourth floor between the China Airlines and Golden Gate lounges.
-It will be the airline’s second lounge in the U.S., joining the Maharaja Lounge at New York’s JFK.
+The lounge was built on the fourth floor between the China Airlines and Golden Gate lounges.
+This is Air India’s second lounge in the U.S., joining the Maharaja Lounge at New York’s JFK.

 Once services to Bengaluru and Mumbai start in September, Air India will have close to the same number of weekly flights as British Airways, Cathay Pacific, and Virgin Atlantic, each with its own lounge at SFO.
 China Airlines also has its own lounge, even though it operates just 1 daily flight from SFO to Taipei (TPE)